 Sir Mortimer Wheeler, Archaeologist

-In Indian archaeology, the year 1926 was remarkable.
-One of the most outstanding discoveries made in this year was the image of a dancing girl from a house in the 4500 year old Bronze Age city of Mohenjo-Daro; a 10.8 cm high bronze statue sculpted using the lost wax method.
-It was the most favourite statuette of British archaeologist Sir Mortimer Wheeler.
+1926 was one of the most remarkable years in Indian archaeology.
+An outstanding discovery made this year was the image of a dancing girl from a house in the 4500 year old Bronze Age city of Mohenjo-Daro; a 10.8 cm high bronze statue sculpted using the lost wax method.
+It was the most favorite statuette of British archaeologist Sir Mortimer Wheeler.

 In India today the Cire Perude makers, called Dhokra artisans are settled over a vast tract in Central and Eastern India, close to the mineral belt.
 However in Odisha, they belong to the category of scheduled castes and only a couple of decades before they were nomadic wanderers making and supplying ritual objects, such as lamp stands to various rural households.